We are searching for

 Please wait.
 This should take only a few seconds.

 We all know that you need a driver's license to legally operate a car; the process of taking both a written assessment and a driving test is commonplace in most of the world, and the U.S. is no different.
-But when it comes to the question "can you buy a car without a license", the answer is yes, you absolutely can.
+But when it comes to the question "Do you need a license to buy a car?", the answer is No, you absolutely don't need it.
 Of course, it isn't quite that simple, but there are specific situations where buying a car without a license would be appropriate.

-Reasons for Buying a Car with No Driver's License
+Reasons For Buying a Car Without a License

-Reasons for Buying a Car with No Driver's License
+Reasons For Buying a Car Without a License

 While the vast majority of car-buyers will have a driver's license well before they consider buying a car, there are a few situations where it may be appropriate to buy one without.
 These include: